yourWaifu/Unofficial-Discord-3DS-Client/README.md

 # Discord 3DS Client
-This just a simple Discord client for the 3ds build using the [Sleepy Discord library](https://github.com/yourWaifu/sleepy-discord).
+This just a simple Discord client for the 3DS build using the [Sleepy Discord library](https://github.com/yourWaifu/sleepy-discord) and the [Wslay library](https://github.com/tatsuhiro-t/wslay).

 # Why
 I noticed that a few Discord clients for consoles were using the Discord API incorrectly causing huge issues for those clients.
 So, I decided to make this as an example of how I think it should have been done.